dsgrid/dsgrid/docs/source/index.rst

 Projects
 ^^^^^^^^
-A dsgrid project is a collection of datasets and queries of those datasets that describe energy demand for a specific region over a specific timeframe. dsgrid projects are assembled at specific points in time by specific modeling groups, to satisfy needs of specific data off-takers.
-For example, hourly electricity demand for the contiguous United States, 2010-2050, developed using EIA and other data from 2021, with derived datasets developed for capacity expansion and production cost grid modelers using 2012 weather patterns (to match the models' wind and solar data), and detail available on particularly flexible/schedulable end-uses.

-Simply put, the dsgrid project defines the requirements of expected datasets.
+A dsgrid project is a collection of datasets that describe energy demand for a specific region over a specific timeframe.
+Because datasets describing different sectors' energy use are defined in different ways, the key task of a dsgrid project is to enable and perform mappings from datasets' dimensions into the **project base dimensions**.
+Project base dimensions are defined in the same way as dataset dimensions (i.e., there is a project base dimension for each dimension type), however, they are used differently.
+Whereas dataset dimensions are *descriptive*--they describe what you will find if you look in a dataset's data files, project base dimensions are *prescriptive*--they define what dataset submitters must map their dimensions into. dsgrid projects are also highly prescriptive about what datasets they expect to be submitted, and what data dimensions they are expecting each dataset to provide (post-mapping, see :ref:`dimension_mapping_overview`). dsgrid uses all of the prescribed information to check that submitted datasets are as expected, and throws errors if they are not.

+dsgrid projects are also the starting point for `Queries`_.
+Queries are the process whereby datasets are actually mapped into the project base dimensions, concatenated, and further transformed.
+The two straightforward applications of queries are:

+1. Output data suitable for use in another model, and
+2. Analyze project data.

+Either way, users generally do not want full detail along all dimensions. dsgrid supports this by letting users specify what *supplemental dimensions* they want their query results in, as well as if they want any dimension records filtered out and what mathematical operations they want to use for aggregations.
+For example, a query can be written to filter out non-electricity energy use; sum electricity use over all sectors, subsectors, and end-uses; and map to a specific power system model's geography to create load data for capacity expansion or production cost modeling.

 .. _dimension_mapping_overview:

 Dimension Mappings
 ^^^^^^^^^^^^^^^^^^
-While many data sources provide information by, e.g., scenario, geographic place, sector, and/or subsector, different data sources often define such dimensions differently and/or simply report out at a different level of resolution.
+While many data sources provide information by, e.g., scenario, geographic place, and sector, different data sources often define such dimensions differently and/or simply report out at a different level of resolution.
 Because dsgrid joins many datasets together to create a coherent description of energy for a specific place over a spectific timeframe, we need a mechanism for reconciling these differences.
 For example:

 - How should census division data be downscaled to counties?